 Students must have a permission slip from subject teacher checked by the study hall teacher and brought with them to work in the library.
 They are to remain all period.
 Students may come to the library to check out a book or magazine to read with the permission of the study hall teacher.
 The main purpose of the library is to provide materials to support the school curriculum and to offer personal enrichment.
 Opportunities are offered for class and individual study of print and non-print materials that are listed in the public card catalog by Dewey Decimal Classification.
-Hours are from 7:30am to 3:00pm; closed from 12:25 - 12:55pm for lunch.
+Hours are from 7:30 A.M. to 3:00 P.M. during the school week.